bishwasbhatt2/DailyGainz/user_stories.md

 2- Daily Fitness Challenge Notification
 As a registered user, I want to receive a daily notification for the workout challenge so that I am reminded to complete it and stay on track with my fitness goals.
-Status: ❌ Not Implemented.
-We need to add functionality to send notifications, likely via Firebase Cloud Messaging.
+Status: ✅ Not Implemented.
+We need to add functionality to send notifications, likely via Firebase Cloud Messaging or SendGrid

 3- Goal Setting
 As a user, I want to set specific fitness goals (like weight loss, muscle gain, or increased endurance) so that I have a clear target to work towards.